stereobooster/stereobooster.com/content/posts/write-you-a-programming-language/index.md

 I [started to collect small programming languagess](https://github.com/stereobooster/write-you-a-programming-language) that you can implement in a relatively small amount of time for educational purposes.

 What does it mean to write a language?
 One way to put it is: you need to write a program that will interpret or compile programming language (New language).
-But to write a program you need to use existing some existing programming language (Host language).
+But to write a program you need to use some existing programming language (Host language).
 It is also possible to write a program in raw machine code.

 ## interpreter vs compiler